Key Takeaway

 How you time peptide administration relative to training sessions affects both effectiveness and practical convenience.

-- Some athletes inject ipamorelin 30-60 minutes before training to elevate GH during the session.
+- Some athletes inject ipamorelin 30-60 minutes before training to improve GH during the session.
 This is optional and works best for morning fasted training.

-- Do not inject immediately before intense exercise, as blood flow redistribution may affect absorption.
+- Don't inject immediately before intense exercise, as blood flow redistribution may affect absorption.

 Post-Workout